 Rotini Pesto Pasta with Baked Red Pepper and Thinly Sliced Grapes

-I made an easy rotini pasta and added some pesto, parmesan cheese and finely diced spinach.
+I made an easy rotini pasta and added pesto, blended in soft lentils for an iron boost, parmesan cheese, and finely diced spinach.
 I cut the noodles into smaller pieces for easier pick-up with the pincer.
 I also roasted a red pepper with a little bit of olive oil in the oven until soft, removed the skin, and cut into small pieces.
 The red pepper was roasted until squishable between my fingers.
 I quartered some grapes lengthwise and removed the skin.

 After!